-Although this AOP is applicable to a broad group of chemicals of diverse properties, the AOP was specifically assembled keeping in mind, a novel class of engineered materials (nanomaterials) exhibiting sophisticated properties that have been shown to induce lung fibrosis via this mechanism.
+Although this AOP is applicable to a broad group of stressors, the AOP was specifically assembled keeping in mind, a novel class of engineered materials (nanomaterials) exhibiting sophisticated properties that have been shown to induce lung fibrosis via this mechanism.
+Specifically, nanomaterial properties such as aspect ratio, tube/fiber rigidity, crystallinity and persistence are suggested to play a role in the induction of pulmonary fibrosis.
 Thus, it demonstrates the applicability of the AOP framework to nanotoxicology.